adamlwgriffiths/brutaldoom/README.md

 Brutal Doom Scripts
 ===================

-Easy to use Client and Server scripts for Brutal Doom.
+Easy to use Client and Server scripts for the excellent [Brutal Doom](http://forum.zdoom.org/viewtopic.php?f=19&t=28920).

 Can be used with any other mod (or vanilla Doom/Hexen/etc).
 Just change the loaded WADs in the scripts.